1. Help Center

 Force Clock In

-When force clocking is enabled, your caregivers will get a pop-up that tells them what issue their visit has and ask them if they want to force clock in.
+When force clocking is enabled, if there is a conflict caregivers will see a pop-up notifying them of it and asking if they'd like to force clock in.

 Force Clock Out

-If your employee chooses to force clock out, they will be prompted to explain why
+If your employee chooses to force clock out, they will be prompted to leave remarks.

-To see the error, simply hover your mouse over the red exclamation mark.
+To see the error, simply hover over the to the left of the schedule line in the table.

-If you need to send the visit back to your caregiver for them to to rework, or if you need to delete the visits, please hit the "reject" option.
+If you need to send a schedule back to the caregiver for them to correct or delete it, use the "reject" function.

-If two visits overlap then then correcting their hours can be a bit more complicated.
-For example, lets take a look at these schedules:
+If 2 schedules overlap times, correcting their hours can be a bit more complicated.
+For example, let's take a look at these schedules:

 If we look at the worked times we can see that the two visits overlap.
 The first visit was clocked out of late and the second visit was clocked into too early.